IEvangelist/blazorators/README.md

 }
 ```

+## Pseudocode and logical flow ℹ️

+1. Consumer decorates a `static partial class` with the `JavaScriptInteropAttribute`.
+1. Source generator is called:
+   - `JavaScriptInteropGenerator.Initialize`
+   - `JavaScriptInteropGenerator.Execute`
+1. The generator determines the `TypeName` from the attribute of the contextual class.
+   1. The `TypeName` is used to look up the corresponding TypeScript type definition.
+   1. If found, and a valid API - attempt source generation.

 ## NuGet packages 📦

 This repository will expose two NuGet packages:

-1. The source-generated `IJSRuntime` extension methods for a select few well defined APIs.
+1. The source-generated `IJSRuntime` extension methods for a select few well-defined APIs.
 1. The source generator itself, as a consumable analyzer package.

 ## References and resources 📑